Shrine of Shah Jamal: Traditions

 At the foot of the stairs leading up to the tomb, there is a regular gathering of pilgrims, who come every Thursday night and Friday morning, following a tradition that has been going on for hundreds of years.
 Dhol is played with devotees (dervish or fakir) dancing in a trance also known as dhamaal.
 The drummer Pappu Sain was the central attraction and performed on the dhol.

 This performance, every Thursday night/ Friday morning, is attended by people from all walks of life—students, government officials, musicians both domestic and international, models, common folk.
 It is encouraged that people wear simple, plain clothes and come covered, out of respect for the shrine.

 Annual urs festival

 The annual urs festival is conducted every year on the 3rd, 4th and 5th days of the Islamic month of Rabi' al-Thani (ربيع الثاني).
 In 2006, 300,000 people attended the 366th annual URS (anniversary celebrations) of Shah Jamal (1588-1649).

+The present custodian (Sajjada Nasheen) is Dr Pir Syed Ali Hussain Shah Naqvi.